JesseMckinzie/filepattern-1/README.md

 Note that the ``infer_pattern`` can also guess the patterns from stitching vectors and text files when a path to a text file is passed, rather than a path to a directory.

 To retrieve files from a directory that match the ``filepattern``, an iterator is called on the `FilePattern` object, as shown below.
-A user specified custom pattern, such as the one below, or the guessed pattern can beas input in the constructor.
+A user specified custom pattern, such as the one below, or the guessed pattern can be passed to the constructor.

 ```python
 import filepattern2 as fp